harleen-kaur1/practice/README.md

-# I'll be learning the basics of git epository.
+# I have learned 1 basic concept of git repository.